RunestoneInteractive/httlads/_sources/UNGeneralDebates/glossary.rst

 **Adjacency matrix:** is a square matrix that is used to represent a finite graph.
 The elements of the matrix indicate whether pairs of vertices are adjacent or not.

+**ASCII:** stands for American Standard Code for Information Interchange.
+It is a character encoding that can only encode 256 characters.

 **Data modeling:** is when an organization creates a data model to show how the data will be stored in the database.
 With this data model, one can see a conceptual representation of the data objects and the association between different data objects and the rules.

 **Database design:** is a protocol that is done by the organization to establish how data must be stored and how the data elements interrelate.
 This also involves classifying data and identifying interrelationships.